zencart/documentation/content/dev/code/updating_orders_status_history.md

 ---
-title: Adding a Status-History Record to an Order
+title: Adding a Status History Record to an Order
 description: How to use the zen_update_orders_history function
 category: code
 weight: 10